-How to Make Online Sales Training, online seminars, and sales webinar presentation interesting and effective.
+How to make online sales training, seminars, and webinars interesting and effective.

 Teleconference training, online sales training, and use of webinars seemed to ramp up in the late 1990s.
 Several awful experiences of webinars run by a range of different large and small organisations encouraged us to think we could do better.